OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:45

-for the sun stopped shining.
+for the sun ceased to shine.
 And the curtain of the temple was torn in two.

 ## Luke 23:46